muhammadshaban89/learn-kubernetes/Labels-Selectors-Annotations-Node_Selectors/README.md

 --------------------------------

 Labels are key-value pairs attached to Kubernetes objects (like pods, nodes, services) that help you identify and group resources.

 ✅ Use Cases:

 • Select pods for a Deployment or Service

-• Filter resources with
+• Filter resources.

-• Organize environments (e.g., , )
+• Organize environments.

 📌 Example: